 ⚠️ Important:

-Do NOT include your ingredient costs.
-Those are variable - they go up and down with your revenue.
-Focus only on costs that stay the same every month.
+Don't include ingredient costs.
+Those are variable - they fluctuate with your revenue.
+Focus only on costs that remain constant monthly.

 Calculate your average food cost percentage